 Skip to main content

-After several months of dedicated work, my new Warhammer 40k army is finally coming together: the Adeptus Custodes!
+After several months of dedicated work, my new Warhammer 40K Adeptus Custodes army is finally coming together!

 I had an absolute blast painting this elite force, especially using the Gold Pigment from Greenstuffworld.
-The result is stunning, and the gold looks incredible.
+The metallic finish is stunning, making the Adeptus Custodes armor shine with an incredible, regal look.

 I also made a little showcase video of my True Scale Custodes army: